 Messi is constantly compared to fellow Argentine Diego Maradona and has arguably surpassed his compatriot in terms of achievements at club level, but many point to the World Cup when judging the Barcelona forward alongside the former Napoli great - his coach at South Africa 2010.

-"I hope that I can do that and I hope I can do that this summer - but until then I don't talk about me as the best."
+"I hope that I can do that and I hope I can do that this summer - but until I do don't talk about me as the best."

 Maradona led Argentina to World Cup success in Mexico 1986 at the age of 25, while Messi will turn 27 during the latter stages of this summer's showpiece.